Gyula Kosice: Late career and death (1950s–2016)

 In the late 1950s, Gyula Kosice started to create his motorized "hydrokinetic" sculptures that incorporated the use of neon light, plexiglas, aluminum, and water.
 These sculptures were Kosice's experimentations with the perception of color, its motion, and how it can make the viewer feel visually unstable.
 The use of constantly shifting water combined with moving light was what created the feeling of instability as these elements were always in perpetual motion.
 These "hydrokinetic" sculptures had their roots in the concrete art movement, however they truly fit and thrived in the kinetic art movement.
 These artworks were exhibited in 1958 at the Galeria Densie René in Paris.

 In 1965, Kosice made Columnas Hidroluz.
 Translated as "Hydrolight Columns", this work was made of plastic hemispherical containers that held cycling water inside.
 This work focused on the effects of light in shifting water on the viewer.
 As the water and air bubbles constantly moved, this work (and others like it) appeared to "defy the laws of gravity", which made the viewer feel unstable.

 In the 1970s, Kosice started the Ciudad Hidroespacial project that proposed creating a classless society by building an entirely new city.
 For many years, he worked on this project.
 Kosice started this large and radical project out of his interest for space travel.
 He felt that contemporary architecture was centered around functionality for the powerful people in society more than anything else, and that this focus made the oppression of the lower class in Argentina much worse.
 He also wanted to model a futuristic urban habitat, which he envisioned spatial architecture that flowed without boundaries like water.
 Ciudad Hidroespacial consisted of many plexiglass models for architects to create a new large, self-sustaining cosmic city.
 It was also made of plastic, metal, and many other materials that were collaged onto pictures of cloudy skies.

 Kosice was granted the Trajectory in Plastics Arts award by the Fondo Nacional de las Artes (National Arts Fund) in 1994.
 Also was granted the Platinum Konex Award in 1982, the Konex Merit Diploma in 2002, and the Konex Special Mention in 2012 (posthumous).

-Kosice passed away in 2016 at 92 years of age.
+Kosice died in 2016 at 92 years of age.

 Legacy

 Throughout his lifetime, Gyula Kosice hosted more than 40 personal exhibitions and participated in 500 collective exhibitions all over the world.

 He is remembered for his innovative contributions to the kinetic art movement in Argentina.
 He was the first to use neon light and gas, creating nonrepresentational patterns in his sculptures.
 He created many monumental sculptures, hydrospatial walks, and hydrowalls using these elements.

+In 2025, the Pérez Art Museum Miami, Florida, is showcasing Gyula Kosice: Intergalactic, a solo presentation celebrating the artist's 100th birthday.
+The exhibition is organized the Museo de Arte Latinoamericano de Buenos Aires in collaboration with the Museum of Fine Arts, Houston.